Adding Bonds to Reduce Volatility

 Bond Allocation Decision Rules

-• Age 30 → 30% bonds (70/30 allocation)
+• Age 30: 30% bonds (70/30)

-• Age 40 → 40% bonds (60/40 allocation)
+• Age 40: 40% bonds (60/40)

-• Age 50 → 50% bonds (50/50 allocation)
+• Age 50: 50% bonds (50/50)

-• Age 60 → 60% bonds (40/60 allocation)
+• Age 60: 60% bonds (40/60)

 This rule increases bond allocation as time horizon shortens and risk capacity declines.

-• Target <10% volatility → 60% bonds (40/60 allocation, 9.5% historical volatility)
+• Target <10% volatility: 60% bonds (40/60, ~9.5% historical volatility)

-• Target 10-12% volatility → 40% bonds (60/40 allocation, 11.7% historical volatility)
+• Target 10-12%: 40% bonds (60/40, ~11.7% historical volatility)

-• Target 12-15% volatility → 20% bonds (80/20 allocation, 14.7% historical volatility)
+• Target 12-15%: 20% bonds (80/20, ~14.7% historical volatility)

-• Target >15% volatility → 0-10% bonds (90/10 to 100/0 allocation)
+• Target >15%: 0-10% bonds

-Drawdown tolerance test: Maximum acceptable temporary loss
+Drawdown tolerance test: How large a temporary loss can you absorb without selling?

-• Cannot tolerate >-20% loss → 60% bonds
+• Cannot tolerate >-20%: 60% bonds

-• Can tolerate -20% to -30% loss → 40% bonds
+• Can tolerate -20% to -30%: 40% bonds

-• Can tolerate -30% to -40% loss → 20% bonds
+• Can tolerate -30% to -40%: 20% bonds

-• Can tolerate >-40% loss → 0-10% bonds
+• Can tolerate >-40%: 0-10% bonds

-• Intermediate bonds (5-7 years): Best volatility reduction per unit of interest rate risk
+• Intermediate bonds (5-7 years): best volatility reduction per unit of interest rate risk

 Common Implementation Mistakes

-Mistake #1: Using High-Yield Bonds for "Higher Returns"
+Mistake 1: Using High-Yield Bonds for "Higher Returns"

-A 60/40 portfolio using high-yield bonds lost -27.4% versus -22.1% for investment-grade bond portfolio, eliminating 24% of the diversification benefit.
+In 2008, investment-grade bonds (BND) returned +5.2% while high-yield bonds (HYG) returned -26.2%.
+A 60/40 portfolio using high-yield bonds lost roughly 27% versus 22% for an investment-grade bond portfolio — eliminating about a quarter of the diversification benefit.

-Mistake #2: Holding Only Short-Term Bonds (<2 Year Duration)
+Mistake 2: Holding Only Short-Term Bonds (<2 Year Duration)

-• 60% stocks / 40% short-term bonds (2-year duration): 14.2% volatility
+• With short-term bonds (2-year duration): ~14.2% portfolio volatility

-• 60% stocks / 40% intermediate bonds (6-year duration): 11.7% volatility
+• With intermediate bonds (6-year duration): ~11.7% portfolio volatility

-Mistake #3: Never Rebalancing Bond/Stock Allocation
+Mistake 3: Never Rebalancing

-Consequence: A 60/40 portfolio established in 2009 drifted to 78/22 by 2021 due to stock outperformance.
-The drifted portfolio took -24% loss in 2022 versus -13% for rebalanced 60/40 portfolio.
+A 60/40 portfolio established in 2009 drifted to roughly 78/22 by 2021 due to stock outperformance.
+The drifted portfolio then took a -24% loss in 2022 versus -17% for a rebalanced 60/40 portfolio.

 Implementation Checklist